 - Unless granted Legacy Rights, students must be a member of the Canadian Armed Forces (CAF) to be admitted to this degree.
 Any member of the CAF admitted to a Bachelor of Arts (Honours), Bachelor of Arts, Bachelor of Science (Honours), Bachelor of Science, or Bachelor of Engineering degree who does not have legacy rights and subsequently releases from the CAF before completing their degree will not be allowed to remain in any of these degrees.
-If they are MOSID qualified before releasing from the CAF then they will be permitted to transfer into one of the following degrees: Bachelor of Arts (General), Bachelor of Science (General), Bachelor of Military Arts and Science, or Bachelor of Military Arts and Science (Honours). - 2 The 30-credit general B.A. and general B.Sc. degrees are not open to ROTP students.
-These degrees are open to all other students and are not subject to the Military, Physical Fitness or Bilingualism Pillars. - 3 The B.M.A.Sc.(Honours) and B.M.A.Sc. degrees are not open to ROTP students.
+If they are MOSID qualified before releasing from the CAF then they will be permitted to transfer into one of the following degrees: Bachelor of Arts (General), Bachelor of Science (General), Bachelor of Military Arts and Science, or Bachelor of Military Arts and Science (Honours). - 2 The 30-credit Bachelor of Arts (General) and Bachelor of Science (General) degrees are not open to ROTP students.
+These degrees are open to all other students and are not subject to the Military, Physical Fitness or Bilingualism Pillars. - 3 The B.M.A.Sc.(Hons) and B.M.A.Sc. degrees are not open to ROTP students.
 These degrees are open to all other students and are not subject to the Military, Physical Fitness or Bilingualism Pillars.